Peder Severin Krøyer: Krøyer and Marie

 On a trip to Paris in 1888 he encountered Marie Martha Mathilde Triepcke, whom he had known in Copenhagen.
 They fell in love and, after a whirlwind romance, married on 23 July 1889 at her parents' home in Germany.
 Marie Krøyer, who was also a painter, became associated with the Skagen community, and after their marriage was often featured in Krøyer's paintings.
 The couple had one child, a daughter named Vibeke, born in January 1895.
 They were divorced in 1905 following a prolonged separation.

+Illness and death

 Krøyer's eyesight failed him gradually over the last ten years of his life until he was totally blind.
 Ever the optimist, he painted almost to the end, in spite of health obstacles.
 In fact, he painted some of his last masterpieces while half-blind, joking that the eyesight in his one working eye had become better with the loss of the other eye.

-Krøyer died in 1909 in Skagen at 58 years of age after years of declining health.
-He had also been in and out of hospitals, suffering from bouts of mental illness.
+His health declined rapidly after 1900 due to syphilis, and he had been committed to mental hospitals several times since.
+Krøyer died in 1909 in Skagen at 58 years of age.